MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-best-practices-for-safer-messaging.md

 Collaboration through instant messaging and video conferencing has allowed many industries and schools to move their interactions online.
 However, online real-time collaboration at such a broad scale also comes with *risks* that must be addressed.
 Otherwise, bad actors take advantage of this change in work and life with **phishing** and **spam** campaigns.

-The numbered reference list in this article acts as a primer for general security when using Teams to interact with others, and is training guidance for people new to Teams, or to any online collaboration, security.
+The numbered reference list in this article acts as a primer for general security when using Teams to interact with others, and is security training guidance for people new to Teams, or to any online collaboration solutions.

 ## Security at a user level

 **The same phishing risks that exist in email exist in instant messaging and collaboration apps** so the same user-awareness and guidance should be applied to safeguard Teams users.

 At a user level, some measures can be simple, and users should feel empowered to rely on them.

 - Users shouldn’t click to open links from anyone that they don’t know, or whose identity they can't verify per the article [Protect yourself from phishing](https://support.microsoft.com/en-us/windows/protect-yourself-from-phishing-0c7ea947-ba98-3bd9-7184-430e1f860a44).